DerrickFeiWang/HandwritingRecognition_GoogleCloudVision/README.md

 ```
 ![image](https://user-images.githubusercontent.com/44976640/89548299-74236b80-d7cc-11ea-9376-bfd6f310ac23.png)

 Tesseract OCR doesn't work well on handwritten texts.
-When passing the the hand written segment into Tesseract, we get very poor reading result.
+When passing the handwritten segment into Tesseract, we get very poor reading results.
 See below.
 ![image](https://user-images.githubusercontent.com/44976640/89548753-06c40a80-d7cd-11ea-9079-6fe2c5832801.png)

-For handwritten text, we will use Google Cloud Vision API to get better result.
+For handwritten text, we will use Google Cloud Vision API to get better results.

 ## Step 3.
 Extract handwritten text using Google Cloud Vision API
 In order to use the Google Cloud Vision API, you will need to login to your google account, create a project or select an existing project, then enable Cloud Vision API.
 You will also need to create a service account key and save the its json file to your local drive following the instruction on [Google Cloud](https://cloud.google.com/vision/docs/before-you-begin).